AMorgaut/wakanda-node/README.md

 ### Wakanda

+Wakanda is a Web Application platform that propose a sever at its core with a NoSQL Object JS/REST database engine, some HTTP services, a facultative front-end framework, and a development tool suite.
+It integrates nicely with third party frameworks and dev tools and is highly customisable.

 To make its **Server-Side JavaScript** as most standard and compatible with Client-Side JavaScript as possible, [Wakanda](http://wakanda.org) has been mostly based on the native support of **CommonJS** and **HTML5 API on the server** like

 * [W3C Blob](http://doc.wakanda.org/BLOB/BLOB.100-866245.en.html)